Life is just a party…

 “Prince.”

-I looked at her, and she nodded, and she gave me some of the information which at that time was publicly available.
-He was found in an elevator, dead for a while, at Paisley Park and it was a probable drug overdose.
-That was really all they knew.
+I looked at her, and she nodded.
+She gave me some of the publicly available information at that time.
+He was found in an elevator, dead for a while, at Paisley Park, and it was a probable drug overdose.
+That was all they knew.

-I wanted to listen to Prince.
-A Prince song.
-I don’t know what drew me to “1999” to be honest.
+I wanted to listen to Prince—a Prince song.
+To be honest, I don’t know what drew me to “1999.”
 But then the lyric arrived: “I was dreamin’ when I wrote this, so sue me if I go too fast.
-But life is just a party and parties weren’t meant to last.”
+But life is just a party, and parties weren’t meant to last.”

 And that hurt.
 It really hurt.
 Yes, I loved Prince.

-I got out of it by the time the flight landed at JFK (I think the trip isn’t even an hour).
-But then the rest of the day I was unable to really function.
-Usually, before traveling home, I’d spend the day working on my laptop or emailing, tweeting…. something.
+I got out of it by the time the flight landed at JFK (I think the trip wasn’t even an hour).
+But then, the rest of the day, I was unable to really function.
+Usually, before traveling home, I’d spent the day working on my laptop or emailing, tweeting…., or something.

-I didn’t read or sit or watch the news.
-I didn’t have to.
-I didn’t want to.
+I didn’t read, sit, or watch the news.
+I didn’t have to, and I didn’t want to.

-I don’t need to go into depth regarding his legacy or do a top ten countdown of my favourite albums of his (although I easily could).
+I don’t need to go into depth regarding his legacy or do a top ten countdown of my favorite albums of his (although I easily could).
 Others have and will again.
-I’d seen him twice in concert in London.
+I’d seen him twice at a concert in London.
 He was fantastic.
 I pretty much only played his music for three months after his death.

 1*9UKjQPVFGFGkt63GOpb4YQ